How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 - What is the most common 3-way switch wiring diagram for residential use?

 - The most common 3-way switch wiring diagram used in modern residential construction is the “power-in-switch” method.
 In this setup, the 120V power feed from the circuit breaker enters the first switch box, a 3-wire cable connects the two switches, and a 2-wire cable runs from the second switch box to the light fixture.
-This approach simplifies wiring and easily accommodates the NEC’s requirement for a neutral wire in the switch box.
+This approach simplifies wiring and accommodates the NEC’s requirements for a neutral where the Code mandates it.

 - Can you explain the difference in 3 way switch wiring when power goes to the light first?